Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Abstract

 \section{Abstract}

-Anti-malware systems rely on sandboxes, hooks, and telemetry pipelines, including collection agents, serializers, and database backends, to monitor program and system behavior.
+Malware analysis systems, including dynamic-analysis sandboxes and digital forensics and incident response (DFIR) platforms, rely on telemetry pipelines comprising collection agents, serializers, and database backends to capture and present program behavior to analysts.
 We show that these data-handling components constitute an exploitable attack surface that can lead to denial-of-analysis (DoA) states without disabling sensors or requiring elevated privileges.
-As a result, we present Telemetry Complexity Attacks (TCAs), a new class of vulnerabilities that exploit fundamental mismatches between unbounded collection mechanisms and bounded processing capabilities.
-Our method recursively spawns child processes to generate specially crafted, deeply nested, and oversized telemetry that stresses serialization and storage boundaries, as well as visualization layers, for example, JSON/BSON depth and size limits.
-Depending on the product, this leads to various inconsistent results, such as truncated or missing behavioral reports, rejected database inserts, serializer recursion and size errors, and unresponsive dashboards.
-In the latter cases, depending on the solution, the malware under test is either not recorded and/or not presented to the analysts.
-Therefore, instead of evading sensors, we break the pipeline that stores the data captured by the sensors.

-We evaluate our technique against twelve commercial and open-source malware analysis platforms and endpoint detection and response (EDR) solutions.
-Seven products fail in different stages of the telemetry pipeline; two vendors assigned CVE identifiers (CVE-2025-61301 and CVE-2025-61303), and others issued patches or configuration changes.
+We present \textit{Telemetry Complexity Attacks} (TCAs), a new class of vulnerabilities that exploit mismatches between unbounded collection mechanisms and bounded processing capabilities.
+Our method recursively spawns child processes to generate deeply nested and oversized objects that stress serialization and storage boundaries, as well as visualization layers, e.g., JSON/BSON depth and size limits.
+Depending on the product, this leads to truncated or missing behavioral reports, rejected database inserts, serializer recursion and size errors, and unresponsive dashboards, with some cases also exhibiting normal malicious execution that was not recorded or presented to analysts.
+We evaluate our technique against 18 commercial and open-source malware analysis platforms and endpoint detection and response (EDR) solutions.
+Seven products fail at different stages of the telemetry pipeline; two CVE identifiers have been assigned (CVE-61301 and CVE-61303); one more is pending; one has been assigned to an underlying library, and others have issued patches or configuration changes.
 We discuss root causes and propose mitigation strategies to prevent DoA attacks triggered by adversarial telemetry.